-So then, even with the great apostle’s candid, unguarded transparency much of the church has failed to realize that Paul was teaching the Corinthians that the same rule does not apply to both equally yoked and unequally yoked marriages.
-Though this distinction is unmistakable in the text it has been almost entirely obscured, as I see it, by two monumental man-made doctrines even as our Lord Jesus argued against, “Teaching as doctrines the precepts of men.
+So then, even with the great apostle’s candid, unguarded transparency much of the church seems to miss the elephant in the room.
+Paul was teaching the Corinthians that the same rule does not apply to equally yoked and unequally yoked marriages.
+If the same rule applied to both, then he would have had no need to separate the two distinct marriages as he so clearly does.
+Though this distinction is unmistakable in the text it has been almost entirely obscured by two monumental man-made doctrines even as our Lord Jesus argued against, “Teaching as doctrines the precepts of men.
 Neglecting the commandment of God, you hold to the tradition of men” (Mark 7:7-8).
-The two precepts of men that obscure Paul’s clear teaching in 1 Corinthians 7 are: Roman Catholicism declaring marriage a sacrament.
-And secondly, the misappropriation of the scriptural use of marriage as an analogy for the relationships between God and Israel and Christ and His church.
+The two precepts of men that obscure Paul’s clear teaching in 1 Corinthians 7 are: First, Roman Catholicism declaring marriage a sacrament.
+Second, the misappropriation of the scriptural use of marriage as an analogy for the relationships between God and Israel and Christ and His church.
 Sadly, time does not allow elaboration here, but the following poem elucidates the horrible outcome:

 False Doctrines Bloom from the repeated sowing of false seeds.

 Garden by garden,

 Pasture by pasture,

 The lie spreads until it is unimpeachable.